Dynamic layers

 -

-Use a single diagram to display different levels of information with your users.
+Use a single diagram to display different levels of information to users.
 See Add dynamic layers.

 Best practices when creating dynamic layers

-- Plan your layer combinations in advance, before creating your diagram.
-Think of what do you want users to experience when they interact with your diagram.
+- Plan your layer combinations before creating your diagram.
+Visualize the user experience and consider the steps that users will take when they interact with your diagram.

 - Preview the behaviors as you build your diagram.